Jace Addy

 Kira Adkins

 What is your major?
-Legal studies with a certificate in environmental studies and American Indian studies
+Legal studies and environmental studies with a certificate in American Indian and Indigenous studies and leadership

 Expected graduation: May 2025